vb-consulting/NpgsqlRest/README.md

 ### Automatic HTTP Files

-Create automatically [HTTP file(s)](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0) with ready-made randomized test example calls.
+Create automatically [HTTP file(s[)](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0) with ready-to-run randomized test example calls.

 ## NET8 backend

 NpgsqlRest is implemented as a NET8 middleware component, which means that anything that is available in NET8 is also available to the NpgsqlRest REST endpoints.

-And that is, well, everything.
-From rate limiters to all kinds of authorization schemas, to name a few.
+And that is, well, everything... from rate limiters to all kinds of authorization schemas, to name a few.

-You can also interact with the NET8 calling code.
-Do you want to supply the username to all parameters named "user"?
-No problem, how about this:
+You can also interact with the NET8 calling code to:

+- Provide custom parameter validations.
+- Pass custom values to function/procedure parameters.

+For example, pass a `Context.User.Identity.Name` to every parameter named `user`:

 ```csharp
 var app = builder.Build();